AryaM-gif/AryaM-gif/README.md

   1. Create a new PUBLIC repository named exactly:  AryaM-gif (it must match your username for GitHub to show it on your profile)
   2. Add this file as README.md in that repo.
-  3. Search for  EDIT:  to find anything left to fill in.
   ============================================================
 -->